-Hilary Farr, designer and co-host of Love It or List It, chatted with VH1 Celebrity about the show, which is the highly addictive HGTV program where her and David Visentin go into homes to homeowners decide whether their current place is right for them.
-Now on her fifth season, Farr opens about the homeowners, who always have something to say to the designer, the worst homes she had to renovate and hoarders.
+Hilary Farr, designer and co-host of Love It or List It, chatted with VH1 about the show, which is the highly addictive HGTV program where she and David Visentin go into homes to homeowners decide whether their current place is right for them.
+Now, Farr opens about the homeowners, who always have something to say to the designer, the worst homes she had to renovate, and hoarders.

 Hilary Farr: First of all, hang on a minute.
 Generally we are talking about structural issues once I start to take down walls that were meant to stay there.
 Right?
 So that’s a big issue.
 We get into these older homes where I want to take down a wall that was never meant to come down.
 So the house was built perfectly well thank you very much then I’m starting to mess around with it.
 That’s where we come up with issues because the code was obviously a lot more loosey-goosey a hundred years ago or even forty years ago or even probably twenty years ago than it is now.
 There are requirements now that weren’t even in existence in older homes.

 Having said that, some of the newer builds, there’s no question.
 A couple that we have come across that are twenty years old, which is not really old.
 There have been some negative builders out there.
 But nothing has fallen down yet.

 You once had to go on a roof deck to tell the homeowners that the deck could collapse at any time.
 Couldn’t you have told them from inside?

 You know what I hadn’t thought of that but thanks for bringing it up.
 I will add danger money to my contract.

 Are you always surprised by the homeowners reactions when you give them bad news?